junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Cas puts the pie down with a small sigh.
 "Still molecule.
 Probably the only downside of having all my power back."

-Dean nods in understanding, taking over the piece and starting to eat from the corner Cas has bit.
+Dean nods in understanding, taking over the piece and starting to eat from the corner Cas has bitten.
 "Things just can't be perfect, isn't it?
 We can't have everything we want, but hey, I'm not complaining.
 You're back, fresh and new, what more can we ask?
 Maybe just more pies?"

 "They're actually not the best pies ever created," Cas not-so-subtly directs the attention back to the pies.
 Which works so well for Dean's mind right now.

-He narrows his eyes, slowly lowering his busy serving hand on its halfway sending the next piece to devouring.
+He narrows his eyes, slowly lowering his busy serving hand on its halfway sending the next piece to devour.
 "How do you know?
 You know where to find real good ones and never told me?"

 Castiel shifts his gaze away, eyes on the bustling crowd and pie stands in the near distance.
-"1991 BC, Egypt." he says, matter-of-factly, as if it's one of the simple most obvious unchangeable truths of the world.
+"1991 BC, Egypt," he says, matter-of-factly, as if it's one of the simple most obvious unchangeable truths of the world.

 Dean stares at him, forgetting to eat.
 "You're joking."